Thematic Areas · Governance & Rights

 A Holistic Model for Governance Reform

 By combining immediate access to justice through Mobile Courts with the capacity-building of Star Circles, CAVWOC creates a multiplier effect.
-Women who win legal cases often go on to join Star Circles, deepening their civic engagement and advocacy.
+Women who win legal cases often go on to join Star Circles, deepening their civic engagement.

 Access to Justice